CostaLab/PILOT/README.md

 Current version for PILOT is 2.0.1

 ## Installation
-The easiest way to install PILOT and the required packages is using the following way,
+The easiest way to install PILOT and the required packages is using the following way:

 ```terminal
 git clone https://github.com/CostaLab/PILOT